TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-create-failure-aad-tsg/solution-ad-connection-failure.md

 We have checked the cluster and it seems that cluster creation failure is due to an AADDS connection issue<br>

-We already asked AAD support help to futhur investigate the issue.
+We already asked AAD support help to furthur investigate the issue.
 If any update, we'll let you know.<br>

 <!--/issueDescription-->